Gaël Clichy: Manchester City

 On 4 July 2011, it was confirmed that Manchester City had completed the signing of Clichy from Arsenal for an undisclosed fee, believed to be around £7 million, on a four-year deal.
 Clichy made his first appearance for City on the club's US Tour.
 He then made his first competitive appearance against Manchester United in the 2011 FA Community Shield and his first Premier League appearance against Swansea City.
 He was sent off during a league game against Chelsea for picking up a second yellow card for a challenge on Ramires.
 Clichy established himself as first choice left-back after beginning the season as backup to Aleksandar Kolarov.
 On 13 May 2012, the final day of the Premier League season, Clichy started and played the full 90 minutes against Queens Park Rangers at the City of Manchester Stadium in a 3–2 victory, on his 37th appearance of the campaign which ultimately handed City the title at the expense of rivals Manchester United.
 Clichy collected the second Premier League winner's medal of his career having won the other one with Arsenal after an Invincible 2003–04 season.

 Clichy agreed a new four-year deal with City in May 2013 after penning a contract to keep him at the Etihad until 2017.
 "I'm really happy to have agreed a new deal with City and I'm already looking forward to next season", said Clichy.
 "Things didn't go the way we wanted them to this year but we'll come back stronger next season and learn from this experience."

 Clichy won another Premier League winner's medal in May 2014 as Manchester City held off the challenge of Liverpool to regain the Premier League title on the final day of the season.
-Clichy scored his first goal for Manchester City on 30 November 2014 in a 0–3 victory against Southampton FC at St Mary's Stadium.
+Clichy scored his first goal for Manchester City on 30 November 2014 in a 0–3 victory against Southampton at St Mary's Stadium.

 On 25 May 2017, Manchester City announced that Clichy would be leaving the club.